|

 to know if partner has the HA.
 Period.
 The responses

-to an opening bid of 4NT are:
+to this opening bid of 4NT are:

 5C= No ace